 One of the most common symbols of spring is the return of migrating birds.
 Birds that migrated south for the winter, like loons, Canada geese and peregrine falcons, return to the region to nest and reproduce.

 Birds also become more active and vocal in the springtime.
-They often use their songs to attract mates or to warn away rival species.
+They often use their songs to attract mates or to mark out their territory.

 Have you been hearing hammering noises instead of chirping?
 That could be a woodpecker.
 Male woodpeckers drum on trees, hydro poles, and sometimes on chimneys or metal roofs in hopes of attracting females.

-In the spring, you may notice more birds in urban areas as well as in more natural settings.
-Newly available food, such as fruits, seeds and insects, make birds more active.
-These renewed food sources give females the energy they need to produce eggs and to then guard their nests while their babies are young.
+In the spring, you may notice more birds in urban areas as well as in more urban natural settings.
+Suitable nesting habitats and newly available food, such as fruits, seeds and insects, attract birds.
+Food sources give females the energy they need to produce eggs and to then guard their nests while their babies are young.

 If you’re out in the National Capital Region’s conservation areas, such as Gatineau Park or the Greenbelt, be sure to follow any instructions and obey closures that may be in place to help protect wildlife.
 Some areas may temporarily close to keep visitors away from birds’ nesting sites, including those of loons and peregrine falcons.
 These advisories are issued to protect wildlife.